AitchisonLab/perox-per-cell/README.md

     - For users with x86_64 processors: `conda env create -f mac_environment_cseg.yml`

- 5) Open the perox-per-cell-macos.sh file in an editor and edit the line in the script that starts with “source” so that it points to your conda.sh file.
+ 5) Open the perox_per_cell_macos.sh file in an editor and edit the line in the script that starts with “source” so that it points to your conda.sh file.
 (You only need to do this once, not each time you run the script.)
 If needed, you can get the directory containing the conda.sh file using the command.

     `conda info | grep -i 'base environment'`